 Douglas County maintains two sites available for slash drop-off: 1) Castle Rock at 1400 Caprice Drive is open May 2 through October 31 from 8am to 5pm; 2) Trumbull/Swayback Site at 7828 South Highway 67 (2.5 mi north of Deckers) is open year-round for brush/slash drop-off from 8am to 4:30pm.
 Click here for more details.

 Are you ready for fire season?
-Douglas County is and the Board encourages all citizens to assess their level of readiness with a plan for themselves, their family as well as for pets and livestock.
+Douglas County encourages all citizens to assess their level of readiness with a plan for themselves and families as well as for pets and livestock.
 Click here for more information and to ensure that you are registered with CodeRed, the county’s free emergency notification system.